 This has been around for over a year now so the high-end Fenix is a great device for this to make its Garmin debut.
 The dual-frequency GNSS chip allows for better positioning, particularly in environments such as dense forests, around high-rise buildings, etc.

-A cellular model is looking increasingly likely
+A cellular model is looking increasingly likely – better safety features

 As mentioned, improvements to GPS and sensors are always to be expected.
-There’s also talk of a new Sony chipset.
+There’s also the likelihood of a new Sony chipset.
 The other possibility is running power from the wrist, similar to the high-end Polar range.
 This shows athletes how hard they are working — a nice addition to standard heart rate tracking.

 Garmin Fenix 7: Expected release date